cilium/cilium/Documentation/operations/troubleshooting.rst

 By default ``--conntrack-gc-interval`` is set to 0 which translates to using a dynamic interval.
-In that case, the interval is updated after each garbage collection run depending on how many entries where garbage collected.
+In that case, the interval is updated after each garbage collection run depending on how many entries were garbage collected.
 If very few or no entries were garbage collected, the interval will increase;
 if many entries were garbage collected, it will decrease.
 The current interval value is reported in the Cilium agent logs.